jmmander/solace/DISCUSSION.md

 - Implement automated tests

 ### Frontend
-- Add loading states for better user experience
-- Implement error handling and states
+- Add error boundires to ensure app doesn't crash
 - Make the table responsive and mobile-friendly
 - Enhance data fetching with ReactQuery or SSR
 - Refactor the table into its own component